cisco-262/NOC-FOR-FGT/docs/README.md

 ### Overview

-**NOC for FGT** is a focused FortiGate monitoring companion for IT administrators, network operators, firewall administrators, and homelab users who want practical device visibility from iPhone or iPad.
+**FortiGate NOC Monitor** is a focused FortiGate monitoring companion for IT administrators, network operators, firewall administrators, and homelab users who want practical device visibility from iPhone or iPad.

-The app connects directly to FortiGate devices configured by the user and presents common operational information without requiring a separate NOC for FGT cloud account.
+The app connects directly to FortiGate devices configured by the user and presents common operational information without requiring a separate FortiGate NOC Monitor cloud account.

 ### Highlights